 Climate change is undeniably real.
 The earth’s oceans are warming, rising and becoming more acidic.
 Ancient ice is melting in Antarctica.
 Extreme weather events—along with global temperatures—have increased.

 Worldwide, climate change has impacted flora and fauna.
 Animals are being displaced from their habitats as a result of increasing temperatures and deforestation.
-Weather changes are impacting the lifecycle of plants and trees, including our Camu camu and Marula botanicals in Southeastern Africa.
+Weather changes are impacting the lifecycle of plants and trees, including our Camu camu in Brazil, and our Kigelia africana and Marula botanicals in Southeastern Africa.

 As a result, the villages that benefit from harvesting these botanicals are affected.
 By sourcing our ingredients at their origin, LUXE helps sustain and support these communities in the face of climate change.